2.8M

 Full wildfire cycle coverage: community preparedness, capacity building, and post fire restoration.

-Internationally validated methodologies, adapted to the Chilean context for relevance and effectiveness.
+Validated international methodologies, adapted to the Chilean context to guarantee relevance and effectiveness.

-Transparent management model led by FNC, with traceability and third party monitoring and evaluation.
+Transparent management model, led by FNC , with traceability and independent evaluation.

-Public–private collaboration integrating state institutions, international organizations, academia, and civil society; complements national policies and global commitments and enables strategic partnerships.
+Public-private articulation that integrates state institutions, international organizations, academia and civil society; complements national policies and global commitments, and opens space for strategic alliances.